nckstwrt/SafeDiscLoader/README.md

 SafeDiscLoader is a single executable and can be used in the following ways to run SafeDisc protected games:

 ### Just Double-Click
-From here a window will appear allowing you to select your SafeDisc.exe
+From here a window will appear allowing you to select your game's SafeDisc .exe file
 ### Drag your SafeDisc exe onto SafeDiscLoader.exe
-That is equivalent to running SafeDiscLoader with the safedisc.exe as the first argument.
+That is equivalent to running SafeDiscLoader with the dragged SafeDisc .exe file as the first argument.
 SafeDiscLoader will attempt to pass on any additional arguments provided. i.e. `SafeDiscLoader.exe TheSims2.exe -w` will load The Sims 2 in windowed mode
 ### Create a SafeDiscLoader.ini file
 If a SafeDiscLoader.ini file is found in the same directory as SafeDiscLoader.exe it will use its contents as if it were commandline arguments passed. i.e. Create a text file called SafeDiscLoader.ini with just `TheSims2.exe -w` to load The Sims 2